 2. Safe wipes?
 CHECK!
 Speaking of wiping, make sure your wipes aren't a part of the problem.
 It’s easy to make sure they are part of the solution instead (pardon the pun).
 While store-bought wipes can be very convenient, the solution they swim in has to be preserved.
 Most artificial preservatives contain ingredients known to cause skin irritation.
 Very often, wipe solutions contain artificial fragrance and other worrisome toxins too.
 When in doubt, make your own wipes, it’s easy and you’ll know just what’s in there!
 Click here to find out how!

 3. Non-toxic Diaper Cream?
 CHECK!
 Is the diaper cream you’re using actually causing or contributing to the rash?
-Many contain the same worrisome ingredients as wipes: artificial preservatives, artificial fragrance, petroleum based ingredients and more toxins.
+Many contain the same worrisome ingredients as wipes: artificial preservatives, artificial fragrance, petroleum based ingredients and more toxic chemicals.
 Butt (!) it’s worse, since irritating balms stay on baby’s skin, which can really up the owie factor.
 Since many also contain a moisture barrier, little parts don’t get much chance to breathe.
-Choose a balm that doesn’t have toxins, and something that will heal raw, injured skin while preventing yeast/bacterial infections.
+Choose a balm that doesn’t have irritating chemicals, and something that will heal raw, injured skin while preventing yeast/bacterial infections.

 4. New food?
 CHECK!
 Has there been a recent addition to the diet?
 Something might not be agreeing with your little one's delicate digestive system!
 We hear lots of stories of well-intentioned friends and relations thinking it was good idea to give your baby a “treat.”
 Sometimes a new addition to the diet can be more of a trick than a treat, so if diaper rash is a problem, make a mental note of diet changes in the past few days.